This is Better Than Willpower for Sticking to Your Diet

-To lose weight, manage blood sugar, trim down cholesterol levels or whatever your health goals, you need skills.
-Just like you cannot will yourself into being a calculus whiz, an expert driver or a rodeo star, you cannot will yourself into being healthy or into routinely choosing a balanced diet.
+Just like you cannot will yourself into being a calculus whiz, an expert driver or a rodeo star, you cannot will yourself into being healthy or into making healthy choices.
 Instead you need skills and strategies for the kitchen, the supermarket, parties and more.

 A few other strategies: